-My answer: in terms of actual sales, probably not.
-In terms of brand development, yes.
+My answer: in terms of actual direct sales, probably not.
+In terms of brand development and raising awareness in the online book loving community, yes.

 Let's delve a little deeper by looking at book bloggers.
+By book bloggers, I mean enthusiastic readers who run their own blogs and post reviews of books.
 I think they're great!
 Their enthusiasm, support, professionalism and dedication for authors is amazing.
 They can actually be a lifeline for authors.
 A community to hold onto when an author feels unloved, devalued, alone.